-Handles all emergency situations arising on campus, ranging from personal injuries, fires, threats to individuals, and all other crisis situations.
+Handles all emergency situations arising on campus and satellite facilities, ranging from personal injuries, fires, threats to individuals, and all other crisis situations.

 Enforces all applicable and appropriate federal, state and local laws, and University policies.
 Reports all security and safety violations and hazards.
 Reports incidents of misbehavior to proper campus authority; serves as a positive role model for students; provides general campus supervision.

-Provides visible patrols of the campus to deter crime and maintain a high quality of life on campus.
+Provides visible patrols of the campus and satellite facilities to deter crime and maintain a high quality of life on campus.

 Provides assistance and direction to campus visitors and guests.

 Exercises physical control only to the extent reasonably necessary to maintain order, protect property, protect the health and safety of students and faculty, or to maintain proper and appropriate conditions to learning.

 Responds when Physical Properties or other appropriate personnel are not available for any other emergency circumstances.